skal-chin/ASL_Robot/README.md

 **Raspberry Pi**: This project was developed and tested using Raspberry Pi OS for the mobility testing,

-**Skid-Steer Mobile Robot**: We used the Yahboom Raspberry Pi G1 Tank when designing and testing this project, but any other skid-steer robot connected to a Pi should work.
+**Skid-Steer Mobile Robot**: We used the Yahboom Raspberry Pi G1 Tank when designing and testing this project.

 ## mobility.py